Maruncho/HabitTrackingApp/README.md

 ## Habit Tracking ASP .NET Core MVC App
 This is a simple app, where you keep track of your behaviour.
 The Back-end is the focus of the app, so do not judge my Front-end, you don't have the moral right to!

+## How to Run
+You need MS SQL Server (unless you want to change).
+All the configuration is in the corresponding JSONs.
+I didn't use User Secrets (and above security-wise), because there was no need to.
+If you want to deploy it, take the measures to hide everything sensitive.
+The cloud provides you with the ability to set ENV variables, so that's the most obvious option.
+In any case, it's simple, because ASP .NET Core IConfiguration looks everywhere anyway, with the appropriate 'source; precendence.

 ## Project Architecure
 The project follows somewhat of a "Clean Architecure" style architecture.
 It's simply divided intro three parts: Web, Infrastructure, Core.
 1. The Web is basically the MVC part.
 It's job is simply to serve pages.
 It uses the Services from the Core to provide the necessary output from their operation.